domoritz/tvcg-journal-typst/template/main.typ

 Of the raster graphics formats, screenshots of user interfaces and text, as well as line art, are better shown with png. jpg is better for photographs.
 Make sure all raster graphics are captured in high enough resolution so they look crisp and scale well.

+== Alternative texts

+Always include an alternative text that describes the image.
+The alt text should not be the same as the caption, but should describe the image in a way that makes sense when the image is not visible.

 == Figures on the first page